The Verano is a great little car that is packed with technology, luxury and safety features, making it the perfect car for just about anyone.

 You will need comprehensive coverage to replace your Verano in the event it is stolen.
 Comprehensive insurance covers theft as well as any damage caused by storms, vandalism, falling objects and even damage caused by an animal.

-A Trusted Choice agent will happily explain the benefits that comprehensive coverage provides as well as shop around for the best quote for your Verano.
+An independent insurance agent will happily explain the benefits that comprehensive coverage provides as well as shop around for the best quote for your Verano.

 Just like theft rates, safety ratings have a major impact on your insurance costs.
 The Buick Verano receives excellent safety ratings in almost all categories.

 While not ranked as a Top Safety, Pick the Verano did get the highest rating of “Good” in the majority of categories, according to the Insurance Institute for Highway Safety:

 - Side impact: Good